ValeAdriano/ValeAdriano/README.md

 <img align="right" alt="Coding" width="400" src="https://uploads-ssl.webflow.com/61a8ba1505a38d795044d7de/61aae1b7a4ba59ee6d39af82_scroll-coding.gif">

 Hello!
-I'm a Brazilian software engineering student from the renowned PUCPR, passionate about all areas of programming, from algorithms and data structures to web development.
-I'm always seeking new experiences to enhance my skills and meet market demands.
-How about we connect and share our experiences?
-Together we can create innovative and groundbreaking solutions in the technology field! <br>
+I'm a Brazilian software engineering student from the prestigious PUCPR, and I am passionate about all areas of programming, from algorithms and data structures to web development.
+I am always seeking new experiences to enhance my skills and meet the demands of the market.
+I am eager to learn the technologies required by it!! <br>

 <h3 align="left">Stuff about me:</h3>